Saudi Aramco Shares To Begin Trading After Worlds Biggest IPO - UrduPoint

 The IPO fell short of Prince Mohammed's desired $2 trillion valuation.

-But the government is trying to persuade wealthy families and institutions to buy Aramco shares after trading begins on the stock market in a last-ditch effort to reach the $2 trillion mark, the Financial Times reported on Tuesday.
+But the government is trying to persuade wealthy families and institutions to buy Aramco shares after it floats in a last-ditch effort to reach the $2 trillion mark, the Financial Times reported on Tuesday.

 The Saudi government itself has pumped in huge funds to boost the IPO, which was originally intended to raise external funding for the kingdom's diversification plan.